appvia/terranetes/docs/terraform-controller/index.md

 # Terraform Controller

 Terraform controller manages the life-cycle of terraform resources defined and built inside Kubernetes.
-This allows teams running workloads inside the cluster to self-service application dependencies and reuse the wealth of terraform modules already written.
+This allows teams running workloads inside the cluster to self-serve application dependencies and reuse the wealth of terraform modules already written.

-The controller also comes bundled with a number of technical controls to enable platform teams to push the feature without compromising the standards and best practices required in the organizations.
+The controller also comes bundled with a number of technical controls to enable platform teams to push the feature without compromising the standards and best practices required in the organization.

 <Features/>

-## Additional Features
+## Additional features

 * **Module Security:** Gives platform teams the means to control which terraform modules are permitted.
-This enables the organization to lockdown to an approved collection of modules.
+This enables the organization to lock down to an approved collection of modules.
-* **Targetted Configuration:** Gives platform teams the ability to inject environment-specific variables into the terraform modules consumed downstream.
-For example you could inject cost centers or project IDs, or environment-specific configuration like cloud tags and so forth.
+* **Targeted Configuration:** Gives platform teams the ability to inject environment-specific variables into the terraform modules consumed downstream.
+For example, you could inject cost centers or project IDs, or environment-specific configuration like cloud tags and so forth.

 ## Quick start guide